Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 In this task, you'll assess the implementation of the Microsoft Purview extension for Chrome and observe how the policy restricts activities that violate the established guidelines.

-1. From start menu search and select **Word** and select Blank document then select **Sensitivity (1)** icon from menu bar then select **Confidential-Finance (2)** label. add some demo credit card numbers into a Word document.
+1. From start menu search and select **Word** and select Blank document then select **Sensitivity (1)** icon from menu bar then select **Confidential-Finance (2)** label.

     ![](../media/demo11.png)

 1. Add some demo credit card numbers into a Word document.